What is Reverse Osmosis?

 Microfiltration (MF) is effective in removing colloidal and bacteria matter with a 0.1-10µm pore size and is helpful in reducing RO unit fouling potential.
 Membrane configuration can vary between manufacturers, but the “hollow fiber” type is the most common.

-Typically, water is pumped from the outside of the fibers and clean water is collected from the inside of the fibers.
-Microfiltration membranes used in potable water applications usually operate in “dead-end” flow in which all the water fed to the membrane is filtered through the membrane.
-The installed filter cake must be periodically backwashed from the membrane surface forms.
+Typically, pumps draw water from the outside of the fibers, while clean water collects inside the fibers.
+Microfiltration membranes used in potable water applications usually operate in “dead-end” flow.
+Specifically, all the water fed to the membrane is filtered through the membrane.
+Periodically backwash the installed filter cake to remove it from the membrane surface.

 Recovery rates are normally greater than 90 percent on feed water sources with high quality and low turbidity feeds.